Installing autopolls software

 sudo apt install libsystemd-dev

-# Latest installs have required previous setuptools version
+# Latest installs may require a pinned setuptools version

 echo "deb https://packages.cloud.google.com/apt coral-edgetpu-stable main" | sudo tee /etc/apt/sources.list.d/coral-edgetpu.list